MoWiki/CHEME_5500_WC_4/README.md

 ## Synopsis

-This code will add together all the ven numbers between 0 and 100 and will print the resulting sum to the terminal.
+This code will add together all the even numbers between 0 and 100 and will print the resulting sum to the terminal.
 It is part of the master breanch of CHEME_5500_WC_4.

 ## Code Summary